truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

 Notable changes:

+* The Feedback reporting window has improved!
+  The page rating icon is now always visible on the top toolbar and the feedback window also functions for new bug reports and improvement suggestions ([NAS-124484](https://ixsystems.atlassian.net/browse/NAS-124484)).
+  Clicking **File a ticket** on **System Settings** > **General** also opens the feedback window.
 * systemd-nspawn containers ([Sandboxes]({{< relref "/SCALE/SCALETutorials/Apps/Sandboxes.md" >}})) are added as an unsupported community feature so that an advanced containerization user can deploy custom software in persistent containers.
 * Support is added for data ingest via filesystem (SMB/NFS) clients, allowing users migrating to TrueNAS SCALE to more easily import data from a third party NAS solution ([NAS-123717](https://ixsystems.atlassian.net/browse/NAS-123717)).